combinaut/director/README.md

 Director::Middleware.original_request_url(request) # => Original request url before Director handled it Director::Middleware.handled_request?(request) # => Boolean indicating whether or not Director handled the request
 ```

+## Upgrading from an older version

+### 1.1.x to 1.2.0

+Alias resolution is now case insensitive.
+All incoming paths are downcased before saving or resolving.
+If you have existing aliases, you should call `#save` on each one to trigger the path sanitizer which will downcase the saved paths so the the downcased paths coming in to the `#resolve` method.